Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Introduction

-In this context, our work is related to the one of \citet{Zhai2019ALS}, which present a large-scale study on more recent representation-learning approaches, benchmarking different aspects of method design and model parameters.
-However, \citet{Zhai2019ALS} consider a rather wide scope of different datasets with only a few relevant to remote-sensing and LULC classification, thereof. \citet{Neumann2020} present a large-scale study on five different benchmark datasets, however, they aim at investigating the effect of transfer learning on these tasks.
+In this context, our work is related to one of \citet{Zhai2019ALS}, which presents a large-scale study on more recent representation-learning approaches, benchmarking different aspects of method design and model parameters.
+However, \citet{Zhai2019ALS} considers a relatively broad scope of different datasets with only a few relevant to remote-sensing and LULC classification. \citet{Neumann2020} present a large-scale study on five different benchmark datasets; however, they investigate the effect of transfer learning on these tasks.
 More specifically, they evaluate different variants of the same model architecture, trained under different circumstances, rather than comparing different model architectures.
-Another related study by \citet{Stewart2021} reports on comparison of different variants of ResNets on EO-image classification tasks from four datasets.
-More recently, and arguably most related to our work in terms of the number of evaluated models, \citet{papoutsis2022efficient} present an extensive empirical evaluation of different state-of-the-art DL architectures suitable for EO-image classification tasks, specifically LULC tasks, focusing exclusively on the BigEarthNet \cite{Sumbul2021BigearthnetAL} dataset.
-Namely, the authors benchmark different classes of model architectures across different criteria and introduce an efficient and well-performing model, specifically tailored for BigEarthNet. \looseness=-1
+Another related study by \citet{Stewart2021} reports on the comparison of different variants of ResNets on EO-image classification tasks from four datasets.
+More recently, and arguably most related to our work in terms of the number of evaluated models, \citet{papoutsis2022efficient} present an extensive empirical evaluation of different state-of-the-art DL architectures suitable for EO-image classification tasks, specifically LULC tasks, focusing exclusively on the BigEarthNet \citep{Sumbul2021BigearthnetAL} dataset.
+Namely, the authors benchmark different classes of model architectures across different criteria and introduce an efficient and well-performing model tailored specifically for BigEarthNet. \looseness=-1